October 2nd Birthdays

 If you were born on October 2nd, you share a celebrity birthday with these famous people:

-Rex Reed is 84
+Rex Reed

 American actor (Myra Breckinridge; Superman; Inchon), host & film critic of newspapers (New York Daily News; The New York Observer) & TV (At the Movies; The Mike Douglas Show; To Tell the Truth; The Tonight Show Starring Johnny Carson), born October 2, 1938.
 (Rex Reed 1970: 20th Century-Fox)

-Don McLean is 77 (nee Donald McLean III)
+Don McLean (nee Donald McLean III)

 Songwriter’s & Grammy Hall of Fame American singer and songwriter (American Pie; Vincent; Crying; Castles in the Air; And I Love You So; Wonderful Baby; Dreidel; Since I Don’t Have You; You Can’t Blame the Train; Superman’s Ghost), born October 2, 1945.
 (Don McLean 1976 Photo: Herbert S. Gart)

-Eric Peterson is 76 (brother-in-law of Margot Kidder)
+Eric Peterson (brother-in-law of Margot Kidder)

-Gemini Award-winning Canadian actor of stage, movies & TV (Oscar Leroy on Corner Gas; Leon Robinovitch on Street Legal; This is Wonderland), playwright, screenwriter & star of the TV film Billy Bishop Goes to War, born October 2, 1946.
+Gemini Award-winning Canadian actor of movies & TV (Oscar Leroy on Corner Gas; Leon Robinovitch on Street Legal; This is Wonderland), playwright, screenwriter & star of the TV film Billy Bishop Goes to War, born October 2, 1946.
 (Eric Peterson 1993-1994 Street Legal Photo: by permission of Gail Harvey)

-Avery Brooks is 74
+Avery Brooks

 American composer, director & actor of stage, television (Captain Sisko on Star Trek: Deep Space Nine; Hawk on Spenser: For Hire & Spenser TV movies; A Man Called Hawk), and movies (American History X; The Big Hit; 15 Minutes), born October 2, 1948.
 (Avery Brooks 2008 Photo: JohnstonDJ)